Frumpy9/homieDl/README.md

 4. Metadata (title, artist, album when available) and the YouTube Music thumbnail are embedded into the output file so your library software can identify each track.
-5. After the downloads finish, an M3U playlist file (named after the CSV, e.g., `playlist.m3u`) is written to the output directory with relative paths to the downloaded tracks so you can load the set on a player that supports playlists.
+5. After the downloads finish, an M3U playlist file (named after the CSV, e.g., `playlist.m3u`) is written inside the playlist-named subfolder with relative paths to the downloaded tracks so you can load the set on a player that supports playlists.
-6. Files are saved with yt-dlp's default title-based naming in the chosen output directory.
+6. Files are saved with yt-dlp's default title-based naming in the playlist-named subfolder under your chosen output base directory.

 ## Example
 ```
 python exportify_downloader.py example.csv --output playlist_downloads --limit 10
 ```

-This will download the first ten tracks from `example.csv` into `playlist_downloads`.
+This will download the first ten tracks from `example.csv` into `playlist_downloads/example/`.